tmori/generative-agents/README.md

 ### History
 History is a subset of MemoryStream.
 It consists of selections that have high points.

-### Reflection
+### Knowledge/Concept
-The data of Reflection consists of the following two components:
+The output data of Reflection consists of the following two components:

 - Knowledge (Needs)
+  - refers to the necessary knowledge/concepts required to answer the question.
 - Knowledge (Definition)

-Knowledge (Needs) refers to the necessary knowledge/concepts required to answer the question.

-Knowledge (Definition) represents the understanding of that knowledge/concept.
+  - represents the understanding of that knowledge/concept.

 ## refs
 * https://arxiv.org/abs/2304.03442